otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

 3. Let's have a better look at this data.
 [FastQC] is a common software to quality-control a fastq file.

     • Run the ```fastqc``` on any one of the fastq files.
-To do so, you will need to load the fastqc module, then run it.
+To do so, you will first need to find fastqc.
+It is available on the          server but it is not *loaded*.
+If all the softwares installed on the server were accessible at the same time it would          be one happy mess.

+    • To ```find``` and ```load``` our first module

+                     ```
+                     #in our case
+                     module spider fastqc

+                     #The command should present you with some inforation about the module that have a closely matching name.
+                     #You can then load your module of interest, i our case fastqc

+                     module load FastQC # Be careful with the case

+                     ```l

     • list the content of your directory, what did fastqc create?